JZuming/EET/README.md

 When an EET instance trigger a bug, EET will stop the testing campaign and record the bug-triggering queries.

-For each logic bug, EET records three SQL queries:
+For each logic bug, EET records the following:

-- *db_setup.sql*: this query is used to set up a database under test (e.g., create tables, insert rows).
+- *db_setup.sql*: this query is used to set up a database under test (e.g., create tables, insert rows)
 - *origin.sql*: a randomly generated query
 - *eet.sql*: the query transformed from origin.sql by _Equivalent Expression Transformation_.
+- *origin.out*: the output of origin.sql
+- *eet.out*: the output of eet.sql

-In principle, eet.sql and origin.sql should produce the same execution results.
-EET identifies a logic bug if the equivalence is violated.
+In principle, eet.sql and origin.sql should produce the same execution results (origin.out and eet.out should be the same).
+EET identifies a logic bug if their results differ.

 An example of a logic bug in PostgreSQL: